Medically Reviewed by:Nancy DeLuca, RDRegistered Dietitian

 You may be surprised to find a relatively empty gym along with others working out who have a similar body type as yours.

-- If you decide to work out at home, do it outside if the weather permits or do it in a designated part of the house.
+Exercise outside if the weather permits or do it in a designated part of the house.
 It will help you establish a routine and limit the distractions.

 Also consider picking up a good workout DVD to guide you… there are countless to choose from depending on your goals, style and fitness level.